Respond to leads and residents faster than ever, wherever you are, with the LeaseHawk CRM

 This video will provide a brief overview of how to manage communications and relationships within the easy to use, LeaseHawk CRM.

 CRM stands for customer relationship management.
-It's an app that helps you manage all your relationships and daily communications in one place to make your life easier and more efficient.
+It's a web-app that helps you manage all your relationships and daily communications in one place to make your life easier and more efficient.

 This video will show you how to answer an incoming phone call, text or email, add a walk-in, manage multiple communications at once, and perform other actions such as setting up an appointment, creating a task, or deactivating a contact.